yessine18/PlayWright-test/README.md

 - How to structure Playwright tests
 - Best practices for selectors and fixtures
 - Patterns for authentication and state management
-- Visual regression and accessibility testing
+- Form validation and accessibility testing
-- Performance measurement and security validation

 Happy testing! 🎭